prashant-kikani/prashant-kikani.github.io/_posts/2021-7-7-reel-life.markdown

 And sometimes, we're kind of "expected" to comment on good things or praise our friend's posts.
 Otherwise, they will feel bad and our relationship may end.
 Why? because they also commented good things on your post previously.
 So, you're bound to repeat that in their posts.
 I'm not saying everyone does this or faces this.
 But some of us do.

 And this whole cycle keeps us scrolling and posting again and again, just to get that dopamine hit.
-Instead, what we should be doing is dome productive things which actually make our life better.
+Instead, what we should be doing is dome productive things which actually make our <a href="https://prashantkikani.com/blog/meaning-of-life" target="_blank">life</a> better.

 <center><img src="../assets/time_spent_on_social_media.png"/></center>
 <br/>